-America’s 28th president was too ill to attend the inauguration of his successor.
-Instead he was driven to his new home in the prestigious Kalorama neighborhood (yes, the very same neighborhood where former president Barack Obama currently lives).
-His final residence is preserved as he left it.
-The story here focuses on Wilson’s Washington years (1912–24), examining his public persona while allowing a peek behind the draperies into his personal life, much of it quite tragic.
-Furnishings, White House objects, personal memorabilia, and elaborate gifts of state help tell the story.
+America’s 28th president’s final residence is preserved as he left it.
+The story here focuses on Wilson’s Washington years (1912–24), examining his public persona while allowing a peek behind the draperies into his and his wife Edith’s personal life, much of it quite tragic.
+Furnishings, White House objects, personal memorabilia, and elaborate gifts of state from all over the world help tell the story.
 A mosaic of St. Peter hangs in the drawing room, a gift from Pope Benedict XV when the Wilsons toured Europe at the conclusion of World War I. A portrait of his wife Edith hangs above the mantle.
+You must book a spot on a 1-hour guided tour to access the interior of the house.
+Some specialty tours, focusing on topics like architecture or Prohibition, are also offered by appointment only.

 Washington, D.C.